 |As a research tool||A good understanding of the tool and its limitations is crucial here, particularly the tendency for generative AI to give misinformation.|

-|Generating images to include in assignments.||The best image generation tools come at a cost, and students need to be aware of copyright concerns.|
+|Generating images to include in assignments.||The best image-generation tools come at a cost, and students need to be aware of copyright concerns.|

 In section 2.3 we noted that digital inequality is a concern.
-For example, students that pay for ChatGPT Plus get faster, more reliable access, as well as access to the latest model, and those that pay, for example, for MidJourney image generation will get more and better images than most of the free options.
+For example, students who pay for ChatGPT Plus get faster, more reliable access, as well as access to the latest model, and those who pay, for example, for MidJourney image generation will get more and better images than most of the free options.
 At the moment there are limited options for licensing these tools institutionally, but we expect this to change, and consideration should then be given to licensing options to avoid inequality.